+commonly encountered in the weak formulation of partial differential equations (PDEs), i.e., when $\bigdual{ B u,v }_{\mbbV^*,\mbbV} := b(u,v)$ and $b:\mbbU\times \mbbV\to \rr$ is a bilinear form.
+Note that the above Banach-space setting allows the consideration of PDEs in non-standard (non-Hilbert) settings suitable for dealing with rough data (e.g., measure-valued sources) and irregular solutions (e.g., in $W^{1,p}$, $p\neq 2$, or in~$BV$).

-A central problem in numerical analysis is \emph{to devise a discretization method that}, for a given family~$\{\mbbU_n\}_{n\in\mbbN}$ of discrete (finite-dimensional) subspaces $\mbbU_n\subset \mbbU$, \emph{is guaranteed to provide a near-best approximation}~$u_n\in \mbbU_n$ to the solution~$u$.
-This means that, for some constant~$C\ge 1$ independent of~$n$, the approximation~$u_n\in \mbbU_n$ provided by the method, satisfies the error bound
+A central problem in numerical analysis is \emph{to devise a discretization method that}, for a given family~$\{\mbbU_n\}_{n\in\mbbN}$ of discrete (finite-dimensional) subspaces $\mbbU_n\subset \mbbU$, \emph{is guaranteed to provide a near-best approximation}~$u_n\in \mbbU_n$ to the solution~$u\in\mbbU$ of~\eqref{eq:Bu=f}.
+This means that, for some constant~$C\ge 1$ independent of~$n$, the approximation~$u_n$ satisfies the error bound